Pranjal-1515/KUBERNETES_NOTES/StatefulSets/README.md

 however, you need to create a StatefulSet and see how it behaves.
 You’ll also learn a few more things about them along the way.

+## SCALING A STATEFULSET
+Scaling down a StatefulSet and scaling it back up after an extended time period should be no different than deleting a pod and having the StatefulSet recreate it immediately.
+Remember that scaling down a StatefulSet only deletes the pods, but leaves the PersistentVolumeClaims untouched.
+I’ll let you try scaling down the StatefulSet yourself and confirm this behavior.
+The key thing to remember is that scaling down (and up) is performed gradually—similar to how individual pods are created when the StatefulSet is created initially.
+When scaling down by more than one instance, the pod with the highest ordinal number is deleted first.
+Only after the pod terminates completely is the pod with the second highest ordinal number deleted.